jdefrancesco/crowdstrike/DesignDoc.md

 1. "shared buffers" is whatever I interpret it to be.
 So FIFO or POSIX SHMEM
 2. Assuming macOS/Linux is fine.
 Just note this in build instructions.
 3. Make code robust as possible.
 Design in a way that that it works for 32bit and 64bit systems.
-4. Constraints on number of buffers other resources is left to my discreation.
+4. Constraints on number of buffers other resources is left to my discretion.
-5. Invalid buffers could include: mismatch header size and sentence length, non-printable ascii characters, etc..
+5. Invalid buffers could include: mismatch header size and sentence length, non-printable ASCII characters, etc..
 6. IPC Mechanism I choose can be any of the POSIX mechanisms.
 Just state that in build as you do in question two.
-7. Can I assume the producer is reading a text file where each line is one sentence? do sentences span multiple lines?
+7. Can I assume the producer is reading a text file where each line is one sentence?
+Do sentences span multiple lines?
 8. It seems safe to assume each line has one sentence.
 9. Maximum size of line isn't defined in the problem, this is left to my discretion.